Tags

 (And if you can’t get that data, find a platform that gives you access to it without requiring you to email a “Support” or “Data” team.
 These platforms exist, trust us.)

-Generally, you need to have your contact center or call center metrics presented in a clean, easy-to-understand call analytics dashboard.
-That’s table stakes, especially for a large or growing contact center or Customer Experience team.
-In Dialpad, we can keep an eye on multiple contact center teams, monitor service levels, and more—all in one place.
+Generally, you need to have your contact centre or call centre metrics presented in a clean, easy-to-understand dashboard.
+That’s table stakes, especially for a large or growing contact centre or Customer Experience team.
+In Dialpad, we can keep an eye on multiple contact centre teams, monitor service levels, and more—all in one place:

 More effective agent training